-This is an hour long individual exercise.
+This is an hour-long individual exercise.
 You are given a brief with your task and necessary information and 40 minutes to review it and create a presentation.
-You will then present your findings and solution in a 10 minute presentation to one assessor.
-Following your presentation the assessor may ask questions regarding the case and your interpretation of it.
-The skills examined here are time management as well as problem solving and analytic processing.
-Get ahead by practicing for your presentation with our preparation materials.
+You will then present your findings and solution in a 10-minute presentation to one assessor.
+Following your presentation, the assessor may ask questions regarding the case and your interpretation of it.
+The skills examined here are time management as well as problem-solving and analytic processing.
+Get ahead by practising for your presentation with our preparation materials.

 This exercise is conducted in front of four assessors who monitor you throughout the two-hour activity.
 You will be given a few tasks to complete relating a specific issue.
 Be aware that the assessors change the guidelines throughout the activity to see how well you adapt.
 The key to this type of exercise is to make your opinion heard without taking over the group.
 Make sure you keep your eye on the clock as well.
 Learn to master the group exercise with our preparation resources.